Nimai Bali

-Nimai Bali is an Indian actor who generally plays mythological supporting and villainous roles.
+Nimai Bali (born 21 March 1969) is an Indian actor who generally plays legendary supporting and villainous roles.
 He is also famous for his role in the TV series Laado 2.

 Career

 Bali began his career playing Surya in the TV series Chandrakanta.
 He went on to play role of Senior Inspector Pratap in the TV series CID: Special Bureau.

-Bali is known for portraying Pawan Dev and Emperor Vali in the 1997-2000 Hindi television serial Jai Hanuman, directed by Sanjay Khan.
+Bali is known for portraying Pawan Dev, Emperor Vali and Duryodhana in the 1997-2000 Hindi television serial Jai Hanuman, directed by Sanjay Khan.

-He played the role of Lord Vishnu's guard Jaya, and two of Jaya's three asura incarnations, Hiranyakashipu and Ravan.
+He played the role of Lord Vishnu's guard Jaya, and two of Jaya's three asura incarnations, Hiranyakashipu and Ravan in the 2000-2002 Hindi television serial Vishnu Puran.

-He also played Duryodhana in Khan's miniseries Jai Mahabharat in 2001, and appeared in the serials Bhabhi, Kumkum - Ek Pyara Sa Bandhan, Doli Saja Ke, Amber Dhara, Woh Rehne Waali Mehlon Ki, Yug and Om Namah Shivay.
+He again played Duryodhana in Khan's miniseries Jai Mahabharat in 2001, and appeared in the serials Bhabhi, Kumkum - Ek Pyara Sa Bandhan, Doli Saja Ke, Amber Dhara, Woh Rehne Waali Mehlon Ki, Yug and Om Namah Shivay.

 Bali played the role of Ravana in Jai Jai Jai Bajrang Bali.

 Bali played the role of Inspector Malvade in the Bollywood movie Rahasya, released in January 2015.

 He had also appeared in Suryaputra Karn as Drona and Maharaj Kans in Baal Krishna.

 He portrayed the role of Ugrapat in the TV serial RadhaKrishn and Shankaracharya in the TV serial Devi Adi Parashakti.